WvdL12/MultilabelBrailleOCR/readme.txt

 # Zenodo MultilabelBrailleOCR dataset publication

+This readme references the supplementary dataset, published on Zenodo: https://doi.org/10.5281/zenodo.17453802

 This publication contains the processed Braille character image data as well as model evaluation results used in A Robust Dot-focused Classification Approach to Convolutional Braille Recognition, approved for publishing by the Journal of Universal Computer Science (J.UCS).
 The study was conducted as part of a BSc Computer Science masters thesis on Optical character recognition of Braille text, at Stellenbosch University (SU).
 The data used was sourced from two publicly available data repositories: